-Open Banking has been designed to offer you greater control of how you manage your money by enabling you to share information with third parties who can provide a range of services such as seeing your accounts in one place, budgeting and comparison tools and much more.
+Open Banking has been designed to offer you greater control of how you manage your money by making it possible to share information with third party providers (TPPs).
+TPPs can provide a range of services such as viewing all your accounts in one place, budgeting and comparison tools and much more.

-There are two core themes to Open Banking:
+There are 3 core themes to Open Banking:

-- Account Information Sharing enables you to benefit from services provided by third party providers, such as price comparison sites to check if there might be a better account for you, or to see all your different account balances and transactions in one place.
+- Account Information Sharing allows you to benefit from services provided by TPPs, such as price comparison sites, to check if there might be a better account for you, or to see all your different account balances and transactions in one place.

-- Making Payments enables you to send money directly from your account using a third party provider.
+- Making Payments allows you to send money directly from your account using a TPP.

-There are also two methods by which third parties may choose to access your account:
+Subject to your consent, there are two ways TPPs may choose to access your account:

-- Application Programming Interface (API) based access where the third party provider will ask you for your consent and you'll be securely redirected to our online authentication process.
-This will be similar to the way you log on to our Online Banking services.
-If you’re using our Mobile Banking app you'll able to use your biometric (face or touch) to authenticate, where available.
-When the process is complete we will send the requested information to the third party provider or make the payment.
+- Open Banking Access – You'll be securely redirected to our online authentication process, similar to the way you log on to our Online Banking service.
+If you’re using our Mobile Banking App you'll able to use biometrics (face or touch) to authenticate, where available.
+When the process is complete we’ll either send the requested information to the TPP or make the payment.

 - Via Online Banking – They’ll log on using your online security details, which they’ll ask you for each time.
 They’ll then have access to all the information and services you see online in relation to your accounts.
 This includes your account balances, transactions and payee information.
 They must only access information and make payments that you have consented to.